Volunteer Roles – Event first aiders

-We are currently recruiting throughout Scotland for enthusiastic volunteers to train as first aiders, helping to keep the public safe at some of Scotland’s most high profile events, from the Scottish Professional Football League and other sporting venues, to concerts, fun runs and local community activities.
+We are currently accepting expressions of interest for enthusiastic volunteers to train as first aiders throughout Scotland, helping to keep the public safe at some of the country’s most high profile events, from the Scottish Professional Football League and other sporting venues, to concerts, fun runs and local community activities.

 We are especially keen to hear from:

 - People looking to be a regular volunteer at home matches in the Scottish Professional Football League, in particular for Celtic FC, Dundee FC, Dundee Utd FC , Hibernian FC and Rangers FC.

 - People who live in the Aberdeen area and would like to volunteer at events in the Aberdeen Exhibition and Conference Centre.

 - People who live in the Fife area to attend events from football and the Crail Raceway, to local community galas.

 As part of the team, you will be required to provide a high level of first aid cover to the general public at local and community events and where appropriate work within the guidelines of the Command and Control structure of the Scottish Ambulance Service.

 On occasion you may also be asked to provide first aid cover at national events across Scotland.
 This can involve working alongside other first aid and public service providers.

 Your responsibilities will include:

 - Representing St Andrews First Aid in a professional manner at public events